Perth Theatre: Notable figures

-Throughout its history, a number of star acts performed at Perth Theatre, including Walter Carr, Alec Guinness, Bessie Love, Una McLean, Donald Sutherland, and Edward Woodward.
-More recently, Crieff's own Ewan McGregor began his acting career at the theatre – McGregor is also Project Ambassador of Transform Perth Theatre.
+Throughout its history, a number of star acts performed at Perth Theatre, including Bessie Love.

 Perth Youth Theatre

 Established in 1966 by Brian Howard and Catherine Robins, Perth Youth Theatre was the first theatre-based youth theatre group in Scotland.
 Perth Youth Theatre has trained young people in acting and stage craft for 50 years.
-Perth Youth Theatre Alumni included Stuart Cosgrove, Colin McCredie, Ewan McGregor, Sally Reid, and Rhod Sharp.
+Perth Youth Theatre Alumni included Colin McCredie, Ewan McGregor and Rhod Sharp.